 In serverless applications, developers pack each function separately, which means that a single centralized configuration file can’t be used.
 Traditional methods for injecting secrets may not be applicable and may create security risks because serverless applications tend to be stateless.
 While developers can use various solutions to manage serverless secrets, not all of them are secure enough.

 Leaving credentials unencrypted in configuration files is a bad idea, as any user who has permission to read these files will be able to access this sensitive data.
 Another critical issue is storing secrets as environment variables, as they also can be compromised by threat actors.
+To address this issue, consider using reliable secret management tools.

 Since serverless architecture is a relatively new approach, it’s susceptible to the security issues we’ve mentioned.
 While serverless providers are working on eliminating these risks, you should follow best practices to eliminate those security risks that are your responsibility.